rafi1212122/BH3_PS/README.md

 ### What works
 - Login
-- Going to the warship / game home (harcoded packets)
+- Going to the warship / game home (game data not yet aavailable)

 ### Running the thing
 1. Do Git Clone / Download as Zip